-I get emails often asking whether my burger recipes can be frozen.
-Short answer: YES!
-Long answer: Yes, to do so, prep the batch… shape in patties (do not cook), place in an airtight container, separating the patties with pieces of parchment.
+Long answer: Yes, in fact, you can freeze just about all veggie burger patties.
+To do so, prep the batch, then shape in patties (do not cook first).
+Place in an airtight container, separating the patties with pieces of parchment.
 To cook, let thaw and you’re in burger business!

 When I created these burgers, I had NO idea our girls would like them as much as they do.
 Bonus!
 I do have to make a couple of patties sans the olives and red peppers for the younger two girls, but that takes just another minute of prep (directions are in the recipe notes).